This Keto Coconut Shrimp recipe makes for a great appetizer with only 2g net carb per serving. It's a coconutty classic.

 - Cuisine: Thai

-1. In a medium sized bowl, use an electric hand mixer to whip egg whites until soft peaks form.
+Step 1.
+In a medium-sized bowl, use an electric hand mixer to whip egg whites until soft peaks form.

-2. Add coconut flour to a medium sized bowl and flaked coconut to another medium sized bowl.
+Step 2.
+Add coconut flour to a medium-sized bowl and flaked coconut to another medium-sized bowl.

-8. Remove shrimp to a paper towel lined plate to drain.
+Step 8.
+Remove shrimp to a paper towel-lined plate to drain.
 Serve immediately.

 - Serving Size: 3 jumbo shrimp